How to bring positive energy into your home in 2025 – 9 expert tips

 (Image credit: Future)

-Like most exercises that involve bettering your surrounding environment, from organizing the kitchen or arranging the bedroom to making a house feel more expensive, decluttering is absolutely key because unwanted mess equals stress and chaos.
+Like most exercises that involve bettering your surrounding environment, from organising the kitchen to making a house feel more expensive, decluttering is absolutely key because unwanted mess equals stress and chaos.

 “Decluttering is essential to make space for the good vibes,” explains interior therapy expert Suzanne Roynon, “and that begins with removing anything which is adding to the negativity around a home.”

-"Donate anything you no longer want," advises Suzanne, "there is no obligation to keep anything that does not add to your contentment or support your lifestyle of choice."
+"Donate anything you no longer want; there is no obligation to keep anything that does not add to your contentment or support your lifestyle of choice," advises Suzanne.

 Sometimes decluttering a home can feel like a daunting task, but that's natural.
 If you are limited on time try to tackle the clutter a little and often, perhaps picking one area to declutter per day.
 If you keep on top of the process you will have less to clear any time you start to feel it becoming overwhelming again.